Dumbbell Incline Bench Row

 Breathing

-Inhale as you lower the dumbbells (eccentric phase); exhale forcefully as you pull the dumbbells up (concentric phase).
+Inhale as you lower the dumbbells; exhale as you pull them up.
+Brace core before each rep.

 Tempo